lemonviv/lemonviv.github.io/index.md

 ## News

 - **[Jan.
-2024]** I join Renmin University of China as an associate professor.
+2024]** I join the School of Information at Renmin University of China as an associate professor.
 - **[Dec.
-2023]** Our paper about data distribution leakage in federated learning is accepted by IEEE TKDE.
+2023]** Our paper about data distribution leakage in cross-silo federated learning is accepted by IEEE TKDE.
 - **[Oct.
-2023]** Our paper about protecting label distribution in federated learning is accepted by IEEE S&P 2024.
+2023]** Our paper about protecting label distribution in cross-silo federated learning is accepted by IEEE S&P 2024.
 - **[Oct.
 2023]** Our paper about cost-aware caching framework for cloud databases is accepted by IEEE ICDE 2024.

 {% include_relative _includes/publications.md %}